dhellmann/pymotw/PyMOTW/threading/index.rst

 :Purpose: Builds on the :mod:`thread` module to more easily manage several threads of execution.
 :Python Version: since 1.5.2 (some of these examples require 2.5 because they use the with statement)

-The threading module builds on the low-level features of :mod:`thread` to make working with threads even easier and more pythonic.
+The :mod:`threading` module builds on the low-level features of :mod:`thread` to make working with threads even easier and more pythonic.
 It lets you run multiple operations concurrently in the same process space.

 Thread objects
 ==============

-The simplest way to use a thread is to instantiate it with a target function and call start() to let it begin working.
+The simplest way to use a :class:`Thread` is to instantiate it with a target function and call :func:`start()` to let it begin working.

 .. include:: threading_simple.py
     :literal:
     :start-after: #end_pymotw_header

-The output, is unsurprisingly, 5 lines with "Worker" on each:
+The output is five lines with ``"Worker"`` on each:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_simple.py'))
 .. }}}
 .. {{{end}}}

 It useful to be able to spawn a thread and pass it arguments to tell it what work to do.
-For example, in :mod:`Queue`, I created a simple program to illustrate how to download enclosures from RSS/Atom feeds.
-Each downloader thread needed to know where to find the URLs, and the Queue instance was passed as an argument when the thread was created.
+For example, in the examples for :mod:`Queue` I created a simple program to illustrate how to download enclosures from RSS/Atom feeds.
+Each downloader thread needed to know where to find the URLs, and the :class:`Queue` instance was passed as an argument when the thread was created.
 Here, we'll just pass the thread a number so the output is a little more interesting in the second example.

 .. include:: threading_simpleargs.py
     :literal:
     :start-after: #end_pymotw_header

-The integer argument is now included in the message printed by each thread:
+The integer argument is now included in the message printed by each
+thread:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_simpleargs.py'))